Generating Robust and Efficient Networks Under Targeted Attacks: Results

 To investigate the presence of an onion-like structure on our optimized sets, three quantities were analyzed.
-In Fig.~\ref{plotKcore}, we show the \emph{k-core} decomposition~\cite{Alvarez-Hamelin05} for several $k$, showing that the Robustness and Integral Efficiency sets have several k-core's or layers, thus confirming a hierarchical structure of the network.
+In Fig.~\ref{plotKcore}, we show the \emph{k-core} decomposition~\cite{Alvarez-Hamelin2005} for several $k$, showing that the Robustness and Integral Efficiency sets have several k-core's or layers, thus confirming a hierarchical structure of the network.
 The Efficiency set does not present this clear hierarchy, but has more layers than the Unoptimized set.
+In the inset of Fig.~\ref{plotKcore} we show that the Integral Efficiency set and the Robustness set of networks have the greater assortativity through the plot of Newman's $r$ coefficient~\cite{Newman2002}; the Efficiency set is as dissortative as the Unoptimized set.

-We also measure the robustness for each layer of a network.
-To do so, we analyze the subgraph of each network composed of $N_k$ nodes with degree smaller of equal to $k$.
-In this subgraph, $S_k$ represents the size of its largest cluster.
+Finally, we also measure the robustness for each layer of a network.
+To do so, we analyze the sub-graph of each network composed of $N_k$ nodes with degree smaller of equal to $k$.
+In this sub-graph, $S_k$ represents the size of its largest cluster.
 In Fig.~\ref{plotOnion}, we plot $S_k/N_k$ for several values of $k$.
 This plot shows that the Robustness and the Integral Efficiency sets present practically the same increase in robustness with respect to the Unoptimized set.
 In contrast, the Efficiency set does not show any improvement with respect to the original scale-free unoptimized networks.

-Finally, in Fig.~\ref{plotAssort} we show that the Integral Efficiency set and the Robustness set of networks have the greater assortativity through the plot of Newman's $r$ coefficient~\cite{newman2002assortative}; the Efficiency set is as disassortative as the Unoptimized set.

-All this evidence suggests an onion-like structure for the Integral Efficiency set.
-To provide a visualization of the network structure, some examples of each set were drawn with the k-core decomposition in Fig.~\ref{onionsFig}.
+Given the several layers showed by the k-core decomposition, its dissortative nature, and the increase in robustness of each layer, we conclude that the Integral Efficiency set also has an onion-like structure similar to the Robustness set.